Barrington One Construction, LLC

 If your residential construction project requires substantial framing and structural modifications and if asked by the city or architect, an engineer can design a structure to hold new roof loads and calculate needed stress loads for any structure you are working with.
 A good engineer will find solutions and back it up with his certification and stamp.

-I have seen cases where the engineer over calculated and ordered a 2nd floor of a home to hold the weight of a semi truck which was not explained easily to the customer upon final inspection.
-But a good remodeling general contractor will have years of experience working with engineers and will know the engineer’s experience and only call them in if they are required or can save or add value to the remodeling or renovation project.
+I have seen cases where the engineer over calculated and ordered a 2nd floor of a home to hold the weight of a semi truck which is not explained easily to the customer upon final inspection and costs.
+But a good remodeling general contractor will have a good engineer who makes good decisions and will add value to the remodeling or renovation project.

 Construction Architects and Designers

 If there’s an architect or designer involved, the remodeling general contractor will work with that person(s) to guarantee the project is implemented as planned.
 The architect and the residential construction company will review the plans together before any work begins.
 If problems do arise, the architect and designer look to the remodeling general contractor’s advice to solve workable solutions.
 It’s a receptacle relationship that all parties have been involved in for many years and that’s difficult for most homeowners to replicate.